vbouzoukos/vbmongoengine/README.md

 ## Usage Example

 ### Set up a connection to mongo DB
-Connection is managed via the Orchestrator class.
-To connect to a mongoDB database you need to setup the connection string in an Orchestrator class instance and use it to create a context to the database.
+Connection is managed via the MongoBuilder class.
+To connect to a mongoDB database you need to setup the connection string in an MongoBuilder class instance and use it to create a context to the database.
 From there you can create a repository to the collection that will be accessed.

-            //create an orchestrator instance
+            //create an MongoBuilder instance
-            var myOrchestrator = new Orchestrator("mongodb://localhost");
+            var myMongoBuilder = new MongoBuilder("mongodb://localhost");
-            using (var ctx =testOrchestrator.CreateContext("mydb"))
+            using (var ctx =testMongoBuilder.CreateContext("mydb"))
             {
             	var repo = v.CreateRepository<TestItem>(t => t.Id);
             	//Data manipulation goes here
             }
-            using (var ctx =testOrchestrator.CreateContext("mydb2"))
+            using (var ctx =testMongoBuilder.CreateContext("mydb2"))
             {
             	var repo = v.CreateRepository<Product>("productCollection");
             	//Data manipulation goes here